 - dismissing the charge(s)

-The Appeal Administrator's decision will either be emailed or mailed to the appellant.
+The Appeal Administrator's decision will be emailed to the appellant with the email address provided on the online application.
 The decision of the Appeal Administrator and/or Appeals Board is final.

 If an appeal for a parking violation is denied, the fine must be paid within 15 calendar days of the decision, or late charges will be imposed.